HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 ## Step 8: Complete the Order Processing Scenario

-We can now map the incoming order data to the Google Sheet.
+With all the pieces in place, we can now complete our Make.com scenario to process incoming orders and log them in Google Sheets.

 1. In Make.com, open the scenario "Receive orders" from Step 4.